Conditional entropy minimization principle for learning domain invariant representation features: Problem Formulation

 \subsection{Assumptions}

-Due to a finite number of observed domains, it is possible that the invariant representation features might contain spurious invariant features which are invariant for all observed domains but variant for the unseen domain \cite{chen2021iterative} \cite{rosenfeld2020risks}.
-Specifically, we assume that the invariant extractor algorithm is good enough such that the extracted feature $Z=f(X)$ is composed of two elements: the (true) invariant features $Z_i$ and the spurious invariant features $Z_s$.
-Formally, we assume that:
+Ideally, we want to learn a representation function $f$ such that $f(X)=Z_{\textup{inv}}$.
+However, due to a finite number of observed domains, it is possible that the learned features might contain spurious invariant features which are invariant for all observed domains, but change in the unseen domain \cite{chen2021iterative} \cite{rosenfeld2021risks}.
+We model this situation by assuming that the representation function extracts features that are (approximately) composed of two elements: the (true) invariant features and the spurious invariant features: